What We Do

 40%

-express a stronger intention to remain in Israel and participate in elections
+increase in intention to stay in Israel and participate in elections

 Our Projects